in

 A. Household Composting Techniques

-2. Backyard composting: Ideal for individuals with larger outdoor spaces, this method involves creating a compost pile or using a compost bin to decompose organic materials like yard trimmings and food waste.
+2. Backyard composting: Great for those with more space, it involves making a compost pile or using a bin.
+It breaks down yard trimmings and food waste.

-3. Trench composting: Suitable for small-scale composting, trench composting involves burying organic waste directly into the soil.
-This technique nourishes the soil and accelerates decomposition.
+3. Trench composting: Good for small-scale composting, it involves burying waste in the soil.
+It feeds the soil and speeds up decay.

 B. Large-scale Composting Facilities